-Yeah, I said mopeds.
-Scooters.
-Vespas.
-Faggios.
-They’re the stuff of memes in the countryside and the stuff of dreams in the city.
+Mopeds exist in a duality: they’re the stuff of memes in the countryside and the stuff of dreams in the city.

-If you live in a dense metro like Silicon Valley, Los Angeles, or New York, a scooter is a godsend for navigating dense standstill traffic without feathering the clutch all the time.
-Heck, most of the world has a love affair with scooters – in many countries they greatly outnumber cars.
+If you live in a dense metro like Silicon Valley, Los Angeles, or New York, a scooter is a godsend for navigating dense traffic like Moses parting the waters.
+That’s why most of the world has a love affair with scooters – in many countries they greatly outnumber cars.

 The reason moped riders are Dirt Ready is because they’re masters of low-speed maneuvers.
 When it comes to riding street legal dirt bikes, learning how to handle more power often comes easier than learning to handle less.

 Crotch Rockets: What’s in a name?

 With that said, one critical aspect of being a good rider – or being good at anything – is pushing past the limit to see what’s on the other side.
 That’s some of what makes a sport bike rider Dirt Ready: you’ve ridden fast and you’ve had close calls.

 If you ride a Japanese inline four, the torque of a dirt bike will surprise you.
 So will the suspension travel, the traction, the low redline, and the go-anywhere spirit.
 You’re probably the furthest from a dirt biker of anyone on this list, and that only makes you want it more 😉

 You’re familiar with the upright riding position that gives you precise control over the front wheel.
 You can fine-tune various aspects of a bike to make the most of the conditions, and you’re no stranger to jumps, wheelies, stoppies, and anything in between.
-You’ve been Dirt Ready for a while now – the only thing left to do is get a street legal dirt bike.
+You’ve been ready for a while now – the only thing left to do is get a street legal dirt bike.

 There are lots of factory street legal supermotos out there, but it would be best if you could legalize a bike you already have.
 When you’re ready to take that step, give Dirt Legal a call.
 It’s cheaper, easier, and quicker than you think to make a dirt bike street legal and there are a million reasons why you should do it.

-We’ve had a lot of fun with this article, but the truth is dirt bikes are some of the most forgiving motorcycles out there.
+We’ve thrown a lot of shade here, but the truth is dirt bikes are some of the most forgiving motorcycles out there.
 Even if you’ve never ridden before, dirt bikes are a great way to learn the ropes.